cloudfoundry-community/bosh-vault/README.md

 The first option is obviously problematic for several reasons.
 The key ones being: difficulty managing access control rules (breaks the security model), and the duplicated effort required to accomplish something (secret versioning) that Vault is already doing for us.
 Likewise we felt maintaining some kind of map of UUIDs to paths was not a good use of network traffic and prone to error.
-We opted for the third path.
-As a result the ids generated by this config server implementation can get long.
+We opted for the third path and decided to have our IDs be base64 representations of credential metadata (name and version).
 Our understanding is that these ids are only used by the bosh director anyway, in which case their length is largely irrelevant.

-The other issue that arises without a relational data store is that any given "name" for a secret needs to also be a valid path in Vault.
-Spaces are a problematic character since they're valid characters for a Bosh deployment name but invalid in a secret path.
-As a result our implementation would need to in some way escape this and other potentially problematic characters.

-We were able to solve both of these issues by making our id's base64 encoded metadata objects that contain no secrets:

 ```
 {
-  name: "/BLite Bosh Director/nginx/some_ssh_key",
+  name: "/Director/nginx/some_password",
   version: 1
 }
 ```